reintroducing/threshold-grunt/README.md

 You should now have a great starting point to begin coding without having to mess with setting up a build script or directory structure/files.

-Use index.php for environments that support PHP and you want to separate minified/unminified versions of CSS and JS (just set the $devServer variable at the top appropriately).
-Conversely, use index.html for a pure HTML starting point with unminified files.

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._